Tuesday, 17 January 2012

 PELNI, for the uninitiated, is the shipping line in Indonesia.
 It's popular in Indonesia because they run dozens of routes between the islands in the archipelago, and also because they sink much less frequently than the other lines, and have advanced safety features, like life boats, on board.

-This is the largest mosque in South East Asia, its also probably the most bleak looking. |
+This is the largest mosque in South East Asia, its also

 “Yes, but they do have a route to Bintan.”